whatwg/meta-theme-color/README.md

 "brand-color" meta elements on the page, in document order.
 1. For each <var>element</var> in <var>candidate elements</var>:
   1. Parse a component value from <var>element</var>'s content attribute value. [[css-syntax]]
-  1. Attempt to parse the result as a CSS color.
-If it succeeds, return the parsed color.
+  1. Attempt to parse the result as a CSS color:
+     1. If it succeeds, return the parsed color.
+     1. Otherwise, the page has no brand color and abort these steps.

-> Note: This implies that the first successfully parsed "brand-color" meta element defines the page's "brand color".
+> Note: This implies that the first "brand-color" meta element defines the page's "brand color".
 Any further "brand-color" meta elements have no effect.

 If "brand-color" meta elements are added or removed from the page, or have their content attribute changed, user agents MUST find the page's